ThreeFourSeven/sevenrandall/_posts/2020-05-12-intro-to-python-game-dev-p1.md

 - An Entity Component System.
 - Making a game.

-The First step is to install pygame, PyCharm makes this easy for us.
+The first step is to install pygame, PyCharm makes this easy for us.
 Simply create a new python file containing this.
 ```python
 import pygame
 ```

 As long as your project's python enviornment is configured properly you should be able to hover over the error and click **install package pygame**.
 Now that the dependencies are delt with it is time we establish the structure our game will have.
 ```python
 running = True
 init()